leonorcohen/HybridR2AU-Net/README.md

 ![alt text](/images/RecResBlock.png)

 The Hybrid R2AU-Net was built with Python programming using Tensorflow (version 2.4.0) and Keras (version 2.10.0) frameworks.
+Some functions used for the evaluation of the Hybrid R2AU-Net were inspired by the following repository: [GitHub Pages](https://github.com/nibtehaz/MultiResUNet/tree/master).
 More information about the model's architecture can be found in the paper.